Channel 5 competitions: how to enter for free

 Although the prizes aren’t as huge as those you’ll find given away in the ITV competitions, Channel 5 competitions feature some excellent holiday, short break, gadget and cash prizes.

 The prize draws are advertised on a range of Channel 5 TV shows, and the text entries cost a pricey £2 each, plus the cost of a standard rate text (around 15p).

 But did you know that, like ITV, you can send ‘free’ postal entries for most of the Channel 5 competitions?

-Note that a postal entry is still officially considered as a free entry, even though sending a second class postcard will cost you 75p for a stamp from 3 April 2023.
+Note that a postal entry is still officially considered as a free entry, even though sending a second class postcard will cost you 75p for a stamp.
 That’s still much cheaper than £2.15 for a text entry though!

 Who is eligible to enter Channel 5 competitions?

 Channel 5 competitions are open to all residents of the United Kingdom, but not Channel Islands or Isle of Man residents.
 The Channel 5 general competition T&Cs state there is no minimum age for entry, but a winner aged under 18 must take an adult with them if they win a prize including travel.